furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/furiosa_llm/furiosa-llm-serve.rst

         --host HOST           Host to bind the server to (default: 0.0.0.0) --port PORT           Port to bind the server to (default: 8000) --chat-template CHAT_TEMPLATE
                               If given, the default chat template will be overridden with the given file.
 (Default: use chat template from tokenizer)
+        --enable-auto-tool-choice
+                              Enable auto tool choice for supported models.
+Use --tool-call-parser to specify which parser to use
+        --tool-call-parser {llama3_json}
+                              Select the tool call parser depending on the model that you're using.
+This is used to parse the model-generated tool call into OpenAI API format.
+                              Required for --enable-auto-tool-choice.
         --response-role RESPONSE_ROLE
                                 Response role for /v1/chat/completions API (default: assistant) -tp TENSOR_PARALLEL_SIZE, --tensor-parallel-size TENSOR_PARALLEL_SIZE